dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 The first step is to peer the Dagster code location and the Airflow instance, which will create an asset representation of each of your Airflow DAGs in Dagster.
 This process does not require any changes to your Airflow instance.

-First, you will need to install `dagster-airlift`:
+First, you will need to install `dagster-airlift` in your Dagster environment:

 ```bash
 pip install uv